Country Pate and ”Olympia Provisions” American Charcuterie

-Pates, assorted slowly cooked meats later prepared into tasty rillettes, selections of dry cured meat varieties, pancetta, salamis, sausages, chorizo, to long time smokehouse favorites like bratwurst and hot dogs, the list goes on in the How-To/Recipe Memoir book: “Olympia Provisions, American Charcuterie Quality Meats Since 2009 Portland, Oregon 97214.”
+Pates, assorted slowly cooked meats later prepared into tasty rillettes, selections of dry cured meat varieties, pancetta, salamis, sausages, chorizo, to long time smokehouse favorites like bratwurst and hot dogs and the list goes on in the How-To/Recipe Memoir book inspiring me making my own Country Pate.
+But first.
+The book. : “Olympia Provisions, American Charcuterie Quality Meats Since 2009 Portland, Oregon 97214.”

 It has admittedly been a few years since pulling out my long, heavy enameled, creamy white colored terrine/pate dish that sits in the corner of the second shelf in my pantry.

-I was so excited to marinate dried apricots in some brandy and eagerly pick greened pistachios from their hard outer shells, little details in re-creating flavor memories, in this case for me, a trip to Quebec some years back having enjoyed some sort of varied yet similar pate at most every meal at every restaurant visited over the course of a little longer than a long weekend.
+I was so excited to marinate dried apricots in some brandy and eagerly pick greened pistachios from their hard outer shells, little details in re-creating flavor memories like a former trip to Quebec some years back having enjoyed some sort of varied yet similar pate at most every meal at every restaurant visited over the course of a little more than a long weekend.

 In some ways the series of events coordinating my Country Pate tied to this Post could definitely be compared to even further enhancing a greater respect on the hard work and diligence required in the preparation of any Charcuterie.

-Ultimately providing the true delight in sharing this book, besides garnered appreciation in the preparation of Charcuterie is something like, well, something like finally sitting down to that lovely country pate, the charcuterie tray, savoring each and every bite from the very beginning to end.
+The true delight in sharing this book, besides garnered appreciation in the preparation of Charcuterie is something like finally sitting down to that lovely country pate, the charcuterie tray, savoring each and every bite from the very beginning to end.
 I’ll just call it ‘Olympia Provisions’ for now, a cookbook oh so easy to get drawn into with its sometimes humorous, always engaging, and meaningful story line, really, even if you don’t happen to be into actually preparing Charcuterie.

 The journey within this unique story shares an earlier flawed, but always likeable character of Elias Cairo interwoven in continuous development with a daily focus on a strong work ethic, solid relationships with others, personal character attributes through consistent routine, very long hours without complaint, commitment to perfecting technique, learning, practicing over, and over, and over constantly striving quality caliber foods, even attention to cleanliness in preparation, all wrapped up: a dedicated strictest adherence toward traditional Old World Values summed up in a simple but powerful quote: “The task is everything not the glory.”